potassco/pddl-instances/ipc-2014/domains/thoughtful-sequential-multi-core/README.md

 ## Domain Description

-This domain is original from the learning part of IPC 2008.
+This domain is originally from the learning part of IPC 2008.
 The domain represents a well-known solitaire card game.

 ## Authors